jourde/GreenComp/Table 1. GreenComp areas, competences, and descriptors.md

 This document presents the text content from pages 14 to 15 of the [GreenComp](https://joint-research-centre.ec.europa.eu/greencomp-european-sustainability-competence-framework_en), converted into Markdown format.
-Please note that any images originally included on those pages have been removed.
-You can download this file if you wish to work directly with the raw Markdown text.
+Please note that the original table layout has been removed.
+You can download this file to work directly with the raw Markdown text.

 --